thomasravetto/file_reader/README.md

 ## Description

-This Node.js application reads a file from a path or an URL given by the user, counts the number of words contained in the file and detect words that are repeated more than 10 times.
+This Node.js application reads a file from a path or an URL given by the user, counts the number of words, letters and spaces contained in the file and detect words that are repeated more than 10 times.

 ## Requirements